bacalhau-project/bacalhau/docs/examples/index.md

 ### Syntax primer

 Spread across each example you'll find **blocks** like the one below.
-As you go through an example, you'll need to understand the nature these blocks and how to interpret them.
+As you go trough an example, you'll need to understand the nature these blocks and how to interpret them.

 ```
 Hello reader, I'm a block!